 Why the Way You Visualize Value Streams Matters

-This article explores how value streams can be visualized.
-Unlike models locked in mass production thinking, the Assembly Line Model embraces the specific characteristics of modern product development.
-And this matters – because the way you visualize your value streams decides what you see and how you act.
+This article explores how value streams can be visualized – and why the choice of model matters more than you might think.
+Unlike models locked in mass production thinking, new approaches like the Assembly Line Model embrace the specific characteristics of modern product development.
+The way you visualize your value streams decides what you see and how you act.

 “All models are wrong, but some are useful.” – George Box